< < Previous Page

 Read More

-• The Culture of Leisure in London and Dublin
+• England and Ireland: The Culture of Leisure

 London, Dublin, England, Ireland

-This course, entitled the Culture of Leisure in London and Dublin, explores historical and contemporary leisure and recreation phenomena within the context of these two cities.
-The international evolution of leisure is examined, as well as contemporary perspectives of leisure within and across cultural and ethnic segments of London and Dublin.
-Diverse perspectives on the meaning of leisure and...
+This course, entitled The Culture of Leisure in London and Dublin, explores historical and contemporary leisure and recreation phenomena within the context of societal diversity and multicultural considerations.
+The international evolution of leisure is examined, as well as contemporary perspectives of leisure within and across cultural and ethnic segments of society.
+Diverse perspectives on...

 Read More